rcdexta/dextablogs/source/_posts/2013-12-25-running-cucumber-features-in-different-locale.markdown

 Capybara.current_session.driver.browser.capabilities.firefox_profile = it_profile
 ```
-The advantage of creating a profile on-the-fly is that the test does not demand every machine to have a pre-configured firefox profile that has the necessary settings.
+The advantage of creating a profile on-the-fly is that the tests do not require every machine to have a pre-configured firefox profile that has the necessary settings.

 <!-- more -->